 Setlist Playlist

-Hippo’s setlist for this Brooklyn show included songs across his repertoire: from his previous albums, from new, as-yet unrecorded songs, some of his own freestyles and several freestyles from special guests.
+Hippo’s setlist for this Brooklyn show included songs across his repertoire: from his previous albums, from new, as-yet unrecorded songs, some of his own freestyles as well as several freestyles from special guests.

-This show-specific playlist is missing a few freestyles, guest appearances, and yet-to-be released songs, but I’ll add if/when they become available.
-You can also enjoy some favorite moments from the show on this montage.
+This show-specific playlist has the majority of what was performed that day, though it is missing a couple freestyles, a guest appearance and yet-to-be released songs, but I’ll add if/when they become available.
+You can also enjoy some favorite moments from the show on this montage below.

 music